 8:00 AM | BREAKFAST | Ballroom A

 9:00 – 10:15 AM | BREAKOUT SESSIONS III (CHOOSE ONE)

 A growing number of entrepreneurs want their startups to do more than make investors rich — and just in time given the growing slate of social and environmental issues arising across the country.
 Entrepreneurial support organizations need to bring additional tools and a modified mindset to nurture these impactful companies toward scaling.
 In this session we will explore paths to success used by two social enterprise leaders making great impacts in their communities.

-- Faith Knutsen, Director of Social Enterpreneurship and Innovation, Ohio University Voinovich School of Leadership and Public Affairs
+- Faith Knutsen, Director, Social Innovation & Enterpreneurship, Ohio University Voinovich School of Leadership and Public Affairs

 - Kelly Ramirez, CEO, Social Enterprise Greenhouse